cchitsiang/awesome-stars/topics.md

 ## others

+- [everywall/ladder](https://github.com/everywall/ladder) - Selfhosted alternative to 12ft.io. and 1ft.io bypass paywalls with a proxy ladder and remove CORS headers from any URL
 - [dotnet/aspire](https://github.com/dotnet/aspire) - .NET Aspire
 - [ashishps1/awesome-system-design-resources](https://github.com/ashishps1/awesome-system-design-resources) - This repository contains System Design resources which are useful while preparing for interviews and learning Distributed Systems
 - [nearform/initium-platform](https://github.com/nearform/initium-platform) - A set of Kubernetes add-ons with optimal configuration and test coverage to create a day zero platform for your code